-As the Government eases Lockdown it’s important we all continue to take steps to prevent the spread of the illness, and support our staff and volunteers in different ways as restrictions ease and organisations begin to re-open and resume activities.
+It’s important we all continue to take steps to prevent the spread of the illness, and support our staff and volunteers in different ways as restrictions change and organisations continue to re-open and resume activities.

 What we're doing

-Connected Voice now has a small team based in our Newcastle office whilst other staff remain working from home, but we're not yet open to the public.
+Connected Voice has a small team based in our Newcastle office whilst the majority of staff remain working from home, but we're not yet open to the public.
 We will be continuing to do most of our work digitally for the time being and this is being regularly reviewed.

 Our phone line is diverted so you can still speak to the team any time you want to.